Plaetorius/override/level04/walkthrough.md

 [GNU DeBugger - GDB](https://fr.wikipedia.org/wiki/GNU_Debugger)

 # Exploit
-This exercice let's us explore the different threading mechanics.
+This exercice let's us explore the different threading mechanics and shellcode crafting.

 # Explanations
 We decompile the code using Dogbolt, and reverse engineer it.